Vishnuxx/skills-github-pages/_posts/2023-07-08-clean-code-tips.md

 ## 5. Testing and Refactoring

-Implement thorough unit tests to verify the correctness of your code.
+Implement thorough unit tests helps you to verify the correctness of your code.
 Regularly refactor your codebase to eliminate redundancy, improve performance, and enhance overall code quality.
 Testing and refactoring ensure that your code remains robust and adaptable to changing requirements.

-By following these steps, you can write clean, maintainable code that is easier to understand, modify, and collaborate on, leading to more efficient and successful software development projects.

 ```
 # Bad Example

 def is_even(number):
     if number % 2 == 0:
         return True